-Contact with liquid A
+Contact with liquid 🗥

-If the handset has come into contact with liquid:
+If the device comes into contact with liquid:

-- 1. Switch off the handset and remove the battery pack immediately. - 2.
-Allow the liquid to drain from the handset. - 3.
-Pat all parts dry, then place the handset with the battery compartment open and the keypad facing down in a dry, warm place for at least 72 hours (not in a microwave, oven etc.). - 4.
-Do not switch on the handset again until it is completely dry.
+- 1 Disconnect the power supply. - 2 Remove the batteries and leave the battery compartment open. - 3 Allow the liquid to drain from the device. - 4 Pat all parts dry, - 5 Place the device in a dry, warm place for at least 72 hours (not in a microwave, oven etc.) with the battery compartment open and the keypad facing down (if applicable). - 6 Do not switch on the device again until it is completely dry.

-When it has fully dried out, you will normally be able to use it again.
+When it has fully dried out, you will normaly be able to use it again.